Hong Kong ex-publisher Jimmy Lai testifies he didn't ask Pence, Pompeo to take action against city

 Lai’s case is widely seen as a measure of media freedom and judicial independence in the Asian financial hub.

-Lai testified in English that he asked Pence to voice his support for Hong Kong, but not for the U.S. government to take any action, saying, “It’s beyond me.”
+Lai testified in English that he asked Pence to voice his support for Hong Kong during a 2019 visit to the U.S. But he said he did not ask the U.S. government to take any action, saying, “It’s beyond me.”

-During the same trip to the U.S., Lai also met with Pompeo and discussed the situation in Hong Kong with him, noting it was a similar conversation to the one he had with Pence, he said.
+During the same trip Lai also met with Pompeo and had a similar discussion about the situation in Hong Kong, he said.

 When Lai’s lawyer, Steven Kwan, asked him whether he had requested the U.S. to do something at that meeting, Lai said “not to do something but to say something.
 To voice out its support for Hong Kong.”